Kailash Manasarovar (Lhasa in – Kerung out)

 The Horse should be used only as a backup arrangement and riding is not advisable.
 The horse man would often request you to alight during difficult sections of the trail for your safety and also while descending from Dolma La pass one has to walk for 2 hrs.
 The yak men/horsemen/personal porters are nomads; it is very difficult to ‘communicate’ with them.
 At times, it is extremely difficult to manage them, so even though we do coordinate for these extra yaks/horses/personal porters (personal requirement) for our guest, we do not take any responsibility on their behalf.

-It is important to purchase a comprehensive insurance policy against illness, hospitalization, flight delays, loss of luggage, cancellations and amendments due to weather conditions, political disturbances or natural calamities as well as emergency helicopter evacuation, etc. Please find the details of the insurance policy attached below (Please note that this policy is not cashless).
-If you wish to buy this policy, we will require your intimation in writing along with your Passport Copy and 2 Passport size photographs.
-The intimation mail along with the Passport copy & photos should reach us atleast 10 days prior to date of reporting of tour.
+It is important to purchase a comprehensive insurance policy against illness, hospitalization, flight delays, loss of luggage, cancellations and amendments due to weather conditions, political disturbances or natural calamities as well as emergency helicopter evacuation, etc. If you need our assistance on Insurance Policy issuance, we can certainly do so.

 In case you decide to buy any other insurance policy in your home country, please ensure that the policy covers cashless evacuation and covers you for Adventure activities and/or trekking activity above 5000 meters.